 Trevor advises businesses on how to conduct major transactions and manage their affairs, including advising in relation to business regulation, corporate law, contracts and mergers and acquisitions, as well as applying this expertise to engineering, mining, construction and development projects.

-Fab has held a variety of executive and non-executive roles in a career spanning 30 years, including 22 years with S&P Global Ratings where in her final posting she was the Australian Country Head and Head of Developed Markets Asia-Pacific.
+Fab has held a variety of executive and non-executive roles in a career spanning 30 years, including 22 years with S&P Global Ratings where she was Australian Country Head and Head of Developed Markets Asia-Pacific.

-Michael’s 25-year international career in housing, planning and urban development includes as CEO of the Glasgow Housing Association, where he oversaw the largest housing stock transfer in Europe.
-Prior to this he was the first CEO of Housing New Zealand Corporation.
-In 2008 Michael established and began the growth of Housing Choices Australia, where he remains as Managing Director.
-A leading thinker and contributor to the sector, Michael also led the restructure of the Australian Housing and Urban Research Institute.
+Michael’s international career in housing, planning and urban development spans 25 years and includes CEO roles at the Glasgow Housing Association, where he led the largest housing stock transfer in Europe, and at Housing New Zealand Corporation.
+He also led the restructure of the internationally recognised Australian Housing and Urban Research Institute.

 His leadership of Housing Choices has seen the organisation grow to an asset base of more than $640 million, with current operations in three states and a major focus on national growth.

 Michael is committed to making housing affordable, safe and accessible for the most marginalised members of the community, utilising a mix of commercial and government investment.
 Collaboration with quality service partners is key to Housing Choices’ business strategy.
 He currently chairs the Community Housing Industry Association (CHIA) and is a trustee of the South Australian History Trust.

 He has been an advisor to the World Health Organisation and is an experienced board director and university governor.

 Julie holds a Bachelor of Business Studies degree and is a corporate social responsibility and strategic communications specialist.